 You’ll find Dugi Otok at the northern end of the Zadar archipelago.
 There are two nature parks in this area, both of which are protected: Kornati National Park and Telascica Nature Park.
-That means that there are plenty of fish living in the coral reefs surrounding the island.
+That means that there is plenty of fish living in the coral reefs surrounding the island.
 You will also discover some of the most gorgeous sandy beaches you can dream of here.

 Plan to hit at least a few different spots around Dugi Otok before you venture forth to your next destination.
 Start out at the Lagnici Cliffs by Veli Rat lighthouse.
 There is a shipwreck here dating back to 1983.
 Over the past few decades, coral reefs have started forming around the old vessel, and quite a few species of marine life have moved in.

 Next, head to the west coast of the island and check out the underwater Brbiscica Cave.
 The play of the light in the cave creates some stunning colors and contrasts in the water.
 Swimming through those fluid veins of color are stunning fish, flitting between patches of light and shadow.